“No man is free who is not a master of himself.”

 – Henry David Thoreau

-This month is all about answering one question: when do you do your best work?
+When do you do your best work?

 Only 60% of new businesses last more than one year, 20% more than 5 years, and 4% more than 10 years.
 I know these statistics won’t stop you from starting your biz – they’ve never stopped irrationally optimistic entrepreneurs.
 But the odds are stacked against us.
 We better do something we love (so we keep at it), something we’re good at (so we add the most value), and do that something extremely effectively (to rise above competitors with more resources).
 And we better partner with people and companies that bring complimentary skill sets.

 Many of you entrepreneurs know how difficult it is to stay disciplined, energized and effective without official work hours (i.e. 9 to 5).
 Ironically, freedom comes with a price: work never ends.
 How can we perform at our peak capacities without burning out?

 What I’ve tried to do this month is to distill the best of productivity thinking into 5 principles:

 These 5 principles pop up again and again in the productivity literature.
 They also reflect my opinion based on trial and error as an entrepreneur.
 Everyone has a different working style.
 The key is to track and experiment with when you do your best work and when you’re the most effective.

 Peter Drucker, The Effective Executive

 Steven Covey, The 7 Habits of Highly Effective People

 Timothy Ferriss, The 4 Hour Workweek